LuciaSegovia/geospatial_analysis/README.md

 # Geospatial analysis

-Geospatial analysis of plasma Se concentration in women of reproductive age and maize Se concentration in Malawi.
+Geospatial analysis of plasma Selenim (Se) concentration in women (15-49 years old) and maize Se concentration in Malawi.

 This study is part of my PhD on the spatial variation of mineral composition in foods and its impact in nutritional outcomes.

-Main **objective** is to understand the spatial variation in the concentration in the plasma selenium (Se) in women (15-45years old) and its relationship with the spatial variation in maize Se concentration in Malawi.
+Main **objective** is to understand the spatial variation in the concentration in the plasma selenium (Se) in women (15-45 years old) and its relationship with the spatial variation in maize Se concentration in Malawi.

 To generate the cleaned version of the maize Se concentration used in this analysis you need to get the following datasets: